GRE Verbal Reasoning Topic-wise Weightage

 E. agonize over

-In order to answer this question correctly, you should be able to clearly identify the differences between the options - contemplate, hesitate, shudder, vacillate, agonize.
+In order to answer this question correctly, you should be able to understand Martha’s state of mind from the information provided in the question statement and identify the differences in meanings between the options - contemplate, hesitate, shudder, vacillate, agonize.

 Contemplate: To think over or mull about something